zhenv5/twisted/docs/core/howto/tube.rst

     > *
     = 14

-In order to implement this program, we will construct a *series* of objects which process the data; specifically, we will create a :api:`twisted.tubes.series` of :api:`twisted.tubes.Tube`\s.
+In order to implement this program, we will construct a *series* of objects which process the data; specifically, we will create a :api:`twisted.tubes.series <series>` of :api:`twisted.tubes.Tube <Tube>`\s.
 Each :api:`twisted.tubes.Tube` in the :api:`twisted.tubes.series` will be responsible for processing part of the data.

 First we will create a tube that transforms a continuous stream of bytes into lines.